Emafire003/SeedLight-Riftways/README.md

 You can also set a **combination** of items that is required to travel through your Riftway portal.
 To do this, fill a Bundle with the items that will make up your combination, and right-click on the riftway!
 Now everyone trying to get thorugh your riftway will need to add this before entering.
 (Warning: No encryption see the Disclaimer section down below).

+To remove a combination, simply empty the bundle and click again.

 #### Connection to a riftway which is locked behind an item combination
 If you want to connect to riftway that requires an item combination/password you will need to 1) Know the exact item combination, so go ask for it 2) You will need to fill up a Bundle in the exact same way as the combination given to you.
 3) Simply hold it in your hand when travelling through the Riftway.